DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Experiments

 \paragr{Correlation-guided attention.} While our original xTAM design (cf.~\cref{sec:xtam}) uses spatial attention with \cref{eq:crosstaskji} for cross-task correlation-guided exchange, other practices exist in the literature~\cite{vandenhende2020mtinet}.
 Hence, in \cref{tab:ablate_attention} we replace our choice of attention in \cref{eq:crosstaskji} using either \textit{spatial} attention, \textit{channel} attention, or \textit{both}.
 Results show that \textit{channel} attentions or \textit{both} are less efficient here, and come at higher implementation complexity.

-{In~\cref{sec:supp-method-ablation} we show it is better preferred to combine correlation-guided attention and self-attention in our xTAM in order to reach the best performance.}
+In the appendix, we show it is preferred to combine correlation-guided attention and self-attention in xTAM.

-\subsection{{MTL for segmentation}}
+\subsection{MTL for segmentation}

-We now evaluate the effectiveness of our multi-task strategy focusing only on semantic segmentation performance -- often seen as a core task for scene analysis.
+We now evaluate our multi-task strategy by focusing on semantic segmentation -- often seen as a core task for scene analysis.
 In~\cref{tab:cs_ssde}, we report performance training with two tasks (semantics+depth) on `Cityscapes SDE' where unlike prior results we use \textbf{S}elf-supervised monocular \textbf{D}epth \textbf{E}stimation (SDE) with Monodepth2~\cite{godard2019digging}, as in ``3-ways''~\cite{hoyer2021ways}.
-In the latter, a proposed strategy is to use the multi-task module of PAD-Net (``\threewaysPADNet{}'' in~\cref{tab:cs_ssde}). {We proceed similarly but replacing the above module with our \mainblockshort{}} ({hereafter, }``\threewaysOurs{}'').
-We refer to~\cite{hoyer2021ways} {and~\cref{supp:main_results}} for in-depth technical details.
-Note that neither ``\threewaysPADNet{}'' nor ``\threewaysOurs{}''use the strategies of ``3-ways'' like data augmentation and selection for annotation. {Still,~\cref{tab:cs_ssde} shows that using our module, \ie \threewaysOurs{}, achieves best results ($+3.20$ mIoU)}.
-This {shows the increased} benefit {of} our multi-task module.
+In the latter, a proposed strategy is to use the multi-task module of PAD-Net (``\threewaysPADNet{}'' in~\cref{tab:cs_ssde}).
+We proceed similarly but replacing the above module with our \mainblockshort{} (hereafter, ``\threewaysOurs{}'').
+We refer to~\cite{hoyer2021ways} and the supplementary for in-depth technical details.
+Note that neither ``\threewaysPADNet{}'' nor ``\threewaysOurs{}''use the strategies of ``3-ways'' like data augmentation and selection for annotation.
+Still,~\cref{tab:cs_ssde} shows that using our module, \ie \threewaysOurs{}, achieves best results ($+3.20$ mIoU).
+This shows the increased benefit of our multi-task module.